Siddharth-Bhardwaj/xv6-mod/README_lottery.txt

     advisory: Make sure to use the -w flag for grep when finding for nice = -1, -2 or 1.
-              Otherwise the result will be incorrect since -1 will include values for -10, -11, -12, -13 and so on, -2 will include values for -20, and 1 will include values for 10, 11, 12,13 and so on. lottery scheduling:
+              Otherwise the result will be incorrect since -1 will include values for -10, -11, -12, -13 and so on, -2 will include values for -20, and 1 will include values for 10, 11, 12,13 and so on.
+              Keep in mind that child will NOT inherit the nice value of the parent and will be initialized with nice = 0. lottery scheduling:
         usage: to enable lottery scheduling, pass -DLOTTERY during compilation of proc.c this can be done by making sure line 81 in makefile is uncommented (CFLAGS += -DLOTTERY).